Agigen/Agigen-Website-Hugo/content/services/web-production.md

                 --><div class="grid__item one-half">
                 <h2 class="alpha">Our offer</h2>
                 <p class="delta">
-                    Agigen will help you with as much as you want.
+                    We like it best when we're as involved as possible, but you can pick and chose where you want our help.
 We can either turn your psd:s into what you envisioned, or create a concept and design with you from scratch.
                 </p>
                 <p class="delta">
-                    We understand the utmost importance of delivering on time and budget, and have an agile approach in all our projects.
+                    Working by an agile approach we stay changeable and armed with our extensive knowledge of all things web we'll achieve your vision on time and within budget.
                 </p>